lhmouse/mcfgthread/README.md

 In reality, critical sections are fairly small.
 If a thread fails to lock a mutex, it might be able to do so soon, and we don't want it to give up its time slice as a syscall is an overkill.
 Therefore, it is reasonable for a thread to perform some spinning (busy waiting), before it actually decides to sleep.

 This could however lead to severe problems in case of heavy contention.
-When there are hundreds of thread attempting to lock the same mutex, the system scheduler has no idea about whether they are spinning or not.
+When there are hundreds of thread attempting to lock the same mutex, the system scheduler has no idea whether they are spinning or not.
 As it is likely that a lot of threads will eventually give up spinning and make a syscall to sleep, we are wasting a lot of CPU time and aggravating the situation.

-This issue is solved by mcfgthread by encoding a spin failure counter in each mutex.
+This issue is ultimately solved by mcfgthread by encoding a spin failure counter in each mutex.
 If a thread gives up spinning because it couldn't lock the mutex within a given number of iterations, the spin failure counter is incremented.
 If a thread locks a mutex successfully while it is spinning, the spin failure counter is decremented.
 This counter provides a heuristic way to determine how heavily a mutex is seized.
-If there have been many spin failures, newcomers will stop spinning, to make a syscall to sleep on the mutex immediately.
+If there have been many spin failures, newcomers will not attempt to spin, but will make a syscall to sleep on the mutex directly.

 ### The once-initialization flag